ADCI/frontend-school/docs/drupal-backend.md

 more about work with PHP and what comes from the backend side so please be sure to provide front-end developer with variables for templates and don't ask the frontend developer to work with the hooks if he/she not interested to evolve into Drupal developer, at least at the beginning of learning of Drupal.

+# Additional

+Also, be sure to check [Drupal Good Practices](http://adci.github.io/drupal-good-practices/)